TheFuturoHouse.com | Latest Site News & Updates

 Given the presence of printing on the back it seems likely this was produced as a souvenir item.
-It could probably have been used as a postcard though I do not believed it was designed as such given a slightly less "hardy" print medium than a standard postcard, the shape of the print and the absence of the usual printing seen on the reverse of a postcard for address, message and postage stamp placement.
+It could probably have been used as a postcard though we do not believe it was designed as such given a slightly less "hardy" print medium than a standard postcard, the shape of the print and the absence of the usual printing seen on the reverse of a postcard for address, message and postage stamp placement.

 and the comment attached to the photo suggests it was taken 30 years ago.
-I cannot seem to figure out how to request permission to use the photo here, perhaps you need a LiveJournal account [which I do not have] to contact the user, so if this is your photo please contact me so I can provide proper attribution.
+We cannot seem to figure out how to request permission to use the photo here, perhaps you need a LiveJournal account (which we do not have) to contact the user, so if this is your photo please let us know

-on 020911 and is titled "Disco Voador Na Montanha" [Google Translate indicates this is Portuguese and translates it to "Flying Saucer On The Mountain."
-Seven comments [translation by Google Translate] that "I found a flying saucer in the Alps Caucasus A hotel for 8 people, used in seasons of skiing."
+on 020911 and is titled "Disco Voador Na Montanha" (Google Translate indicates this is Portuguese and translates it to "Flying Saucer On The Mountain").
+Seven comments (again translated by Google Translate) that "I found a flying saucer in the Alps Caucasus A hotel for 8 people, used in seasons of skiing."

 The video is shot largely from a single angle and is somewhat unsteady at times but it does provide some nice new footage of this Futuro.

 the other day by Yves - thanks Yves.
-The video is Russian with a soundtrack that, in my opinion, would make the voices difficult to hear even if I spoke Russian so I have no idea what is being said.
-It features footage of the Futuro starting at 5:57.
+The video is Russian with a soundtrack that, in our opinion, would make the voices difficult to hear even if we spoke Russian so we have no idea what is being said.
+That said it does feature footage of the Futuro starting at around 5:57 in.

 Google Translate suggests the video is titled "Golden Autumn Dombae!
 Ken Moussa Achitara" and the one comment translates to "A trip to the Caucasus region-Teberda Dombay, October 2012".

-This photo, one of the best photos of the Dombai Futuro I have seen, was taken by Socialism Expo
+This photo, one of the best photos of the Dombai Futuro we have seen, was taken by Socialism Expo

 The excellent series of photographs shown below were taken between 022204 and 022804 by Sergei Novikov.
 The images were posted on his website novikov.com

-is the most recent I have been able to find and places the Futuro still on site 030411 [Displayed here under CC 2.0
+is the most recent we have been able to find and it places the Futuro still on site 030411 (Displayed here under CC 2.0

 Original Information 092511

 and is home to a Futuro.
 Given that the original idea behind the Futuro was for it to be used as a ski-cabin the Futuro in Dombai is probably the only remaining example with a use that, while not exactly as intended, is pretty close to that originally envisioned by Matti Suuronen back in 1968.

 The Futuro acts as the "mess hall" for the hotel which is really a group of cabins that can accommodate 8 - 12 people that is normally rented out en masse.

 So, if you are a skier and a Futuro fan what could be better that the Hotel Tarelka?
 You can get more information about the hotel on the Dombai.info website

-Location note: As you may have noticed the Google Maps imagery for the location is basically nothing; hopefully at the next update they will have some much improved imagery to use.
+As far as the location itself goes you may have noticed the Google Maps imagery for the location is basically nothing; hopefully at the time of some future update there will be later imagery to use.
 In the meantime though it is not possible to confirm the precise location of the Futuro using Google Maps it is reasonable to assume the co-ordinates quoted are accurate.
 They were sourced from the reputable site World Architecture Map.org